 But anyway.
 The rest of us plebes will either be munching on popcorn or tending to the impact of this lunation on our own private world.
 The way we think and talk about things is a big component of the Gemini/Sagittarius axis, and it’s probably a good time to ask yourself whether you’ve been too busy “waiting for the facts to come in” (Gemini) to stand up for your principles (Sag) — or whether you’ve been a little too rigid in your beliefs (Sag) to allow new information (Gemini) to sway your perspective.

 Ultimately, the Sag Moon is interested in painting with a broad, optimistic brush, and it’s only satisfied when it’s free to continue its quest for meaning (and no, no mountain is too high for that).
 Whether we book our tickets for some international travel or search for some perspective a little closer to home, it might still be a good idea to take it all in with a grain of salt.
 Neptune is forming a T-square to the Moon and Sun, adding a dose of misleading potential to the picture.

 Ultimately, Jupiter is very much in the thick of the action too, sitting in a trine with the Sun and a sextile to the Moon.
 Take note of what’s coming through the airwaves to you right now — or lighting a fire under your ass.
 It’ll all make sense in due time.

-In the meantime, get the full scoop on how this is affecting you personally with a transit report — a detailed, speaking-specifically-to-you horoscope.
+In the meantime, get the full scoop on how this is affecting you personally with a detailed, speaking-specifically-to-you personal horoscope.